devitocodes/devitocodes.github.io/index.md

 Example code for a 2D diffusion operator from a symbolic definition.
 The full tutorial can be found [here](/devito/heat.html).
-In order to get more faimliar with Devito, itis highly recommended that you run more tutorials [tutorials](https://www.devitoproject.org/devito/tutorials.html) .
+In order to get more faimliar with Devito, itis highly recommended that you run more [tutorials](https://www.devitoproject.org/devito/tutorials.html) .
 </div>
 <div class="col-sm-1 pull-left" markdown="1"></div>
 </div>  <!--End row-->